Content Rework: Breathing New Life into Your Existing Content

 Sometimes, it's a bit more subtle.
 For example, if the content piece is called "best compact smartphones", even if it doesn't have a year in it, you'll generally want to keep it updated at least once a year because new tech is constantly being produced.
 It's about feeling the momentum of the article, tracking its performance, and making it stay relevant at all times.

-A good time for content rework is when you conduct your content audit and notice that you have covered most of the significant topics and keywords relevant to your niche.
-Also, If you have 50 low-performing articles, it is not more content you need; it's better, more quality content.
+Also, if you have 50 low-performing articles, it is not more content you need; it's better, more quality content.
 Why frantically create new content when there is a gold mine of opportunities for making your current content actually perform?

 Even if your content performs well, every day, millions of articles are uploaded, and at some point, some of them are likely to overtake yours.
-To keep your articles at the top, it's advisable to perform a content audit and select at least a couple of top-performing articles to give them a breath of fresh air.
+To keep your articles at the top, it's advisable to perform a content audit every year and select at least a couple of top-performing articles to give them a breath of fresh air.

 Why is Content Rework Better Than Writing New Content?